Program Aide (PA)

 - Camp Pathway: PAs and CITs (Counselors in Training) plan and/or lead camp activities.
 There is not a fee to attend day camp as a PA or CIT.
 However part of the planning, preparations, and training take place on the overnights which cost a nominal fee.
 See your current summer camp booklet for dates.
 PA Core training and Day Camp Specific training is required.

 - Event Pathway: PAs lead or assist activities at council events.
 PAs needs to be at least two years older than the girls they are working with and don't pay registration fees to attend.
-PA Core and Event Specific Trainings are encouraged, but not required.
+PA Core Training is encouraged and helpful to support PA success but not required.
 View PA event opportunities through Personify eBiz, Connections or Summer Event publications with the PA icon, or in the Event Volunteer Opportunity seasonal flyer.
 Register through Personify eBiz to notify the council at which events girls are interested in helping.

 - Troop Pathway: PAs assist a younger troop in their area and gain practical skills and tips for working with girls and troop leaders.
 PA Core and Troop Specific Trainings required.